jsmarier-courses/project-1-kcaes/submission-message-soumission.md

 7. Increased front size of logo to 38px.
 8. Changed font style of logo to Verdana, sans-serif.
 9. Changed a parahraph in index.html to italics.
-10. Added a 2px border around the three images.
+10. Added a the font weight to bold for the italized paragragph.
-11. Added a text shadow to h4 heading elements.
+11. Added a 2px border around the three images.
-12. Increased the font size to 24px for the paragragph that follows the h1 element, for all pages.
+12. Added a text shadow to h4 heading elements.
-13.
+13. Increased the font size to 24px for the paragragph that follows the h1 element, for all pages.
-14.
+14. Created a text decoration to put a line through text.
-15.
+15. Adjusted the text decoration thickness to 2px.